damianhakert/damianhakert.github.io/source/_posts/2015-01-12-gitlab-community-forum.markdown

 [Discourse][], a Rails + Emberjs application.
 It is a powerful app that is used by many other communities, like Docker, Twitter, NewRelic and Mozilla.

-For the moment, you can sign up with a new account or use Mozilla persona to sign in.
-In the future more oauth providers will be supported.
+For the moment, you can sign up with a new account or use [Mozilla persona][persona] to sign in.
+In the future more OAuth providers will be supported, including gitlab.com which comes in GitLab 7.7.

 ### Features